 Enroll in your company's 401(k)

-Once you're eligible to participate in your company's 401(k), your 401(k) provider will notify you once you can opt in or out.
+Once you're eligible to participate in your company's 401(k), your 401(k) provider will notify you when you can opt in or out.
 Your company may have a waiting period that you must meet before you can participate—ask your company admin if you have questions.

 View your 401(k) plan details